-What follows are excerpts from Friedrich Kasiski's 1863 text on cryptography Die Geheimschriften und die Dechiffrir-Kunst, which was translated into English and privately published by R. W. Pettengill in 1954 as Secret Writings and the Art of Deciphering[10].
+What follows are excerpts from Friedrich Kasiski's 1863 text on cryptography Die Geheimschriften und die Dechiffrir-Kunst, which was translated into English and privately published by R. W. Pettengill in 1954 as Secret Writings and the Art of Deciphering[7].
 For brevity we will only examine a few of Kasiski's key points and we will use a long English rather than a short German quote in order to make his points.
-While these adjustments have been made to aid in understanding, whenever possible we will remain faithful to the original.
+While these adjustments have been made to aid in understanding whenever possible we will remain faithful to the original.

-For this section we will use the following example quote for our analysis.
+For this section we will use the following quote for our analysis.
 It is enciphered using a Vigenère cipher with the keyword BERLIN.
-You may find it useful to redo the enciphering for yourself.

-Example 4.3.1 Sample Vigenère Enciphering. ...
+Example 4.3.1 Sample Vigenère Enciphering.
+Plain Text: